joshnguyentoronto/project-sharing-app/README.md

 ### Usage:

-1. Everyone can come and use our app without having to login as a new user.
+1. Everyone can come and use our app without having to sign up for an account.
 However, in order to use all the features, we recommend user to log in or sign up.
-2. Inside the home page, we can see all other's people projects
+2. On the home page, we can see all the projects from users.
-3. We can find the specific project by their tools, languages, and author name, ect.
+3. We can filter and sort the projects by their tools, languages, and author name, ect.
-4. We can view the detail of the project, like, save, see info, and comment on it.
+4. We can view, like, save, and comment on a specific project.
-5. We can also view other user page as well to see if they have more cool projects to see.
+5. We can also view other users' page as well to see if they have more cool projects to showcase.
-6. If we want to send a message to our friends, to an author of the project that we like or to make more friend, we can now send the message to them directly in realtime.
+6. If we want to contact other users, we can send a direct message to them in realtime.
-6. If we want to share a project, we can go to upload page and create a project easily as we have all instruction for each field.
+6. We can go to the upload page and create a project easily as we have instructions for each input field.
-7. Finally, we can go to our profile page to see our detail, edit our background information, view projects that we created, view projects that we liked or saved.
+7. Finally, we can go to our profile page to see our profile info, edit our background image, view projects that we created, view projects that we liked or saved.

 <br />